Print Friendly PDF – Click Here

 EYE CONTACT WITH THE INFANT: In an effort to improve bonding and eye contact, we avoid eye drops and ointments to the baby’s eyes until the baby is taken to the nursery.

 BONDING IN THE DELIVERY ROOM: We immediately check to see that the baby is doing well, dry the infant and then place it on the mother’s abdomen for close eye and physical contact with the mom.
 Generally, at least one hour is allowed to pass before the baby is taken to the nursery.
-This is called “The Magic Hour” at DePaul – this special time is nurtured and aggressively protected.
+This special time is nurtured and aggressively protected.
+If there are any significant concerns the baby is taken to the Nursery.

 PARTICULAR POSITIONS USED WHEN PUSHING: Efficiency of push and your comfort are both considered.
 Lying in a semi-sitting position, on your side, or your back, or are all allowed if no complications are occurring.
 I ask that you please not ask to deliver on your hands and knees.